oussemamili/First-Internship-Project/README.md

 # Time To Watch Website

+• A website that showcases the world’s top-rated movies.

-•Engagement in the dynamic React community, enhancing skills in web development.
+• Engagement in the dynamic React community, enhancing skills in web development.

-•Acquisition of skills in React Hooks, API call logic, Pagination and routing architecture.
+• Acquisition of skills in React Hooks, API call logic, Pagination and routing architecture.